Earthquake-prone buildings – law change

 - A category of priority buildings is identified which require urgent strengthening.
 Examples of priority buildings include:

-- Unreinforced masonry buildings (URM buildings)
+- Unreinforced masonry buildings (URM buildings) in high vehicle and pedestrian areas.

 - Hospitals and other buildings used by emergency services